raphael raphael

 PROFILE

-He also writes on issues in Educational Technology and co-authored (with Ginger Carlson) Let's Get Social: The Educator's Guide to Edmodo (ISTE, 2015).
-Raphael lectures on disability and film and media and his scholarship is also informed by his own practice as a filmmaker and transmedia performing artist.
+He has also written on Educational Technology including co-authoring Let's Get Social: The Educator's Guide to Edmodo (with G. Carlson (ISTE, 2015).
+Raphael lectures and provides keynotes on disability and film and media, and his scholarship is also informed by his own practice as a filmmaker and transmedia/performing artist.

 Amazon author page: